Rumpunzel/rpg-thingy/conditions-and-resting.md

 You have **1** slot for each a physical, mental, and social condition.
 When the rules call for an _appropriate_ Condition, they reference the different types of conditions as not all conditions will hinder you on every test.

 Your condition slots start of empty.
-Whenever you suffer stress, mark the lowest available stress box in that slot.
-If that slot had no stress boxes marked previously, name and add a condition in the slot (see [Stress](#stress)).
+Whenever you suffer stress of a certain type, mark the lowest available stress box in the slot of that type.
+If that slot had no stress boxes marked previously, name and add a condition into the slot (see [Stress](#stress)).

 ## Physical Conditions